ImFlog/schema-registry-plugin/README.md

 * `quiet` is whether you want to disable "INFO" level logs.
   This can be useful if you test the compatibility of a lot of schema.
   Could be removed if https://github.com/gradle/gradle/issues/1010 is fixed.
+* `rootDir` is the base directory used to resolve all task paths (schema files, references, output paths, metadata, rulesets).
+  Defaults to the Gradle project's root directory.
 * `outputDirectory` is the directory where action result will be stored as files (only register for now).
   This is an optional parameter.
 * `pretty` is whether the downloaded Avro or json schemas should be formatted ("pretty-printed") or minified.